joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 4.1.0 - December 6, 2018 =
+* NEW - Added initial support for nesting Ajax Load More instances.
+Users can now run Ajax Load More inside of another instance of Ajax Load More.
+For example, using Next Page add-on functionality inside of Previous Post content(Single posts). `[ajax_load_more nested="true"]`.
+Note: This is new functionality as should be used with caution as it has not fully been tested through every possible situation.
+Nested ALM Filters are not currently supported.
+* NEW - Added new plugin uninstall script and settings for removing all Ajax Load More data on plugin removal/deletion.
+* FIX - Fixed issue where filtering would stall when zero results were returned in an Ajax query.
+* FIX - Added bug fix for Shortcode Builder throwing a JS error when tags and/or categories are empty.

 = 4.0 - November 5, 2018 =
 * NEW - Introducing [Ajax Load More Pro](https://connekthq.com/plugins/ajax-load-more/pro/)!
 Access to every Ajax Load More add-on in a single installation.